 This study also identifies gaps between projected enrollment and programmatic capacity at the facility level in five and ten years.
-Looking at the total projected enrollment including growth plans from both sectors, enrollment growth including population increase and aspirational programmatic growth outstrips current facility capacity in Wards 4 and 7 in five years, as well as in Wards 1 and 8 in ten years.
-Wards 5 and 6 stay within existing capacities by SY2027-28.
+Looking at the total projected enrollment including growth plans from both sectors, enrollment growth including population increase and aspirational programmatic growth outstrips current facility capacity in Wards 4 and 7 in five years, as well as in Ward 1 in ten years.
+Wards 5 and 6 will stay within existing capacities by SY2027-28, and Ward 8 will be at its full capacity.
 Wards 2 and 3 will experience a greater deficit of space in five and ten years than they already experience.
 The supply-demand mismatch between total enrollment and total capacity at the ward level highlights the need for improved coordination among traditional schools and public charter schools in order to identify facility investments capable of generating high benefit-cost ratios.

-Looking at DCPS specifically since they operate as the school-of-right system, DCPS elementary schools on average are estimated to be crowded at 109% utilization in SY2027-28, while DCPS middle schools are projected to have a lower utilization of 81% in ten years.
-At the ward level, DCPS schools in Wards 2 and 3 are overcrowded now and continue to be in five and ten years, while DCPS schools in Wards 1 and 4 are projected to be overcrowded ten years from now (at 110% and 105%, respectively).
+Looking at DCPS specifically since they operate as the school-of-right system, DCPS elementary schools on average are estimated to be crowded at 110% utilization in SY2027-28, while DCPS middle schools are projected to have capacity (at 80% utilized), despite growth in that grade band.
+At the ward level, DCPS schools in Wards 2 and 3 are overcrowded now and continue to be in five and ten years, while DCPS schools in Ward 4 are projected to be overcrowded in five years (at 101%), and those in Wards 1 and 6 are projected to be overcrowded ten years from now (at 113%,and 102%, respectively).
 DCPS schools in Ward 5 are estimated to continue to have a surplus of space in ten years (at 68% utilization).
 Additionally, the report provides the utilization rates by DCPS high school feeder pattern in SY2017-18 and then estimated for five and ten years later.
 DCPS and the District will work proactively in the next five and ten years to address the projected underutilized and overcrowded schools.